Our Services

 Ask a friend or coworker to watch for head nods or blank stares when you're doing routine tasks.

 Frequent unexplained microsleeps or severe attention lapses can signal a medical issue.
-If you're unsure what's causing your symptoms, try using a Medically approved LLM Symptom Checker Chat Bot to help identify potential causes and determine whether you should see a doctor:
+If you're experiencing symptoms but aren't sure what's causing them, start with Ubie's free AI-powered symptom checker to get personalized insights about potential causes and whether you should consult a healthcare provider.

 If you experience any of the following, speak to a doctor promptly: